AMC (African and Middle Eastern TV channel)

-AMC Middle East and Africa is a European-based pay television channel which was launched by AMC Networks International in Africa and the Arab World.
+AMC Middle East and Africa was a European-based pay television channel which was launched by AMC Networks International in Africa and the Arab world.
 AMC replaced the MGM Channel on 1 December 2014.
 AMC-produced dramas such as Halt and Catch Fire and The Divide are among the first original series that premiered on the channel.
 The channel also airs films from MGM, Universal Studios, Paramount Pictures, Disney (20th Century Studios) and Sony Pictures Entertainment.

-On 1 August 2016, AMC stopped broadcasting on OSN and moved to beIN in the Arab World.
+On 1 August 2016, AMC stopped broadcasting on OSN and moved to beIN in the Arab world.
+On 1 July 2021, AMC stopped broadcasting on beIN in the Arab world.